Australian Defence Force suicide monitoring

 Box 1: Who is included in this report?

-Permanent: ADF members serving in a full-time capacity in the Royal Australian Navy (Navy), Australian Army (Army) or the Royal Australian Air Force (Air Force) on or after 1 January 1985, and serving in a permanent capacity on 31 December 2020 or on the date they died.
+Permanent: ADF members serving in a full-time capacity in the Royal Australian Navy (Navy), Australian Army (Army) or the Royal Australian Air Force (Air Force) on or after 1 January 1985, and serving in a permanent capacity on 31 December 2021 or on the date they died.

-Reserve: ADF members who were in the reserve forces for the Navy, Army, or the Air Force on or after 1 January 1985, and were in the reserve forces on 31 December 2020 or when they died.
+Reserve: ADF members who were in the reserve forces for the Navy, Army, or the Air Force on or after 1 January 1985, and were in the reserve forces on 31 December 2021 or when they died.
 Many members leaving full-time service transition to the reserves for a minimum of five years.
 The service status ‘reserve’ includes members with a wide range of relationships to the ADF.
-For example, it includes personnel who have transitioned from full time service as well as both those who joined and have served solely in reserve capacity.
+It includes personnel who have transitioned from full time service as well as both those who joined and have served solely in reserve capacity.
 Some reserve members may serve with enduring regular employment (active reserves), while others may not render service in any capacity (standby reserves).

-Ex-serving: ADF members who were in the permanent or reserve services between 1 January 1985 and 31 December 2020, who subsequently transitioned from Defence.
+Ex-serving: ADF members who were in the permanent or reserve services between 1 January 1985 and 31 December 2021, who subsequently transitioned from Defence.